This page explains the process, rules and responsibilities around banking staffing as well as guidance on how to process adjustments.

 - copies of any relevant documentation, for example, copies of first overpayment letters.

-Schools wishing to change the funding code of a teacher can by either:
+Schools can change the funding code of a teacher by either:

-- Sending a NOVO21 application to the Novopay Service Centre(external link)
+- sending a NOVO21 application to Education Payroll

-- Making the change directly through Novopay Online.
+- making the change directly through Edpay Online

 To charge a relieving teacher to a study/sabbatical award code you will need to submit a NOVO21 application and a copy of the coding notice.